-5 of the most important lessons we learned while remodeling our RV in one month.
+5 of the most important camper remodel lessons we learned while renovating our very old (but new to us) Camper in one month.
 Learn from us so you don’t make the same newbie mistakes we made when renovating our camper.

 Renovating an RV can be a super exciting but also a very intimidating project.

 When we first started we were a little overwhelmed, and while we did our planning in just one day, I had been saving inspiration for months ahead, dreaming of the day we could “afford” to buy a new RV.

 The chance to get our camper from a family friend came as fast as we jumped into it, we got a great deal one day, planned the next day, started our shopping list, ordered thing online and we picked it up the following day.

 But, while our renovation seemed a little rushed, I was secretly planning how I would decorate our future camper for months and months.